 If you suspect you’re suffering from hypothyroidism it’s best to go to the doctor to obtain an accurate diagnosis.

-The foods we mentioned above are only intended to complement a healthy diet, and your food choices should always be supervised by an expert.
+The foods we mentioned above should only complement a healthy diet, and an expert should always supervise your food choices.